AlexanderSavochkin/AlexanderSavochkin.github.io/output/posts/streaming-data-from-fpga-using-on-chip-block-ram-as-buffer/index.rst

     end

-The reading speed should be slightly faster then writing speed in average.
+The average reading speed should be faster then writing speed.
 If the reader is interrupted for a brief period of time, the data will be buffered in the RAM.
 When the reader returns to polling the data, it will catch up with the writer.
 If the reader reaches the writer address, it will stop reading the data until the new data arrives.

 I implemented the reader in a separate model since want to reuse it in different designs.
 Here is the verilog code for the reading part:

 .. code-block:: verilog